6th Aviation Regiment (Australia)

 The 6th Aviation Regiment is one of the Australian Army's three Army Aviation regiments and was raised on 1 March 2008 to provide air mobility for the Australian Army Special Operations Command (SOCOMD).

-The 6th Aviation Regiment is equipped with MRH-90 Taipan helicopters and forms part of the 16th Aviation Brigade.
+The 6th Aviation Regiment is being equipped with UH-60M Black Hawk helicopters.
+The regiment forms part of the 16th Aviation Brigade.
 The regiment is headquartered at Luscombe Army Airfield, Holsworthy Barracks, Sydney which was vacated by 161st Reconnaissance Squadron of the 1st Aviation Regiment in 1995.
 The regiment is under the operational command of SOCOMD for "directed special operations tasking".

 History

 In November 2004, 'A' Squadron of the 5th Aviation Regiment based at RAAF Base Townsville swapped designations with the 171st Operational Support Squadron.
 The squadron separated from the 1st Aviation Regiment and was placed under the command of the 16th Aviation Brigade as an independent squadron and was renamed the "171st Aviation Squadron" to provide support to Special Operations Command.
 From December 2006, the squadron commenced relocating to Luscombe Airfield.

 In March 2008, the 6th Aviation Regiment was raised following the implementation of a recommendation from the Board of Inquiry into the Crash of Black Hawk 221 and incorporated the 171st Aviation Squadron.

-In November 2009, the Australian Army transferred all fixed wing surveillance aircraft to the Royal Australian Air Force.
-The 173rd Surveillance Squadron subsequently re-equipped with the Kiowa Light Utility Helicopter and re-roled as an Advanced Training Squadron for future Tiger ARH and MRH 90 Taipan pilots and was renamed the "173rd Aviation Squadron" based at Luscombe Airfield.
-In 2013, the squadron converted to Black Hawk helicopters.
+In November 2009, the army transferred the fixed wing Beechcraft King Air B 350s from the 173rd Surveillance Squadron to the Royal Australian Air Force.
+In 2010, the squadron was re-equipped with the Kiowa Light Utility Helicopter and re-roled as a training squadron for future MRH90 Taipan pilots and was renamed the "173rd Aviation Squadron" based at Luscombe Airfield.
+In 2013, the squadron converted to S70A-9 Black Hawk helicopters.